-Looking at the combined all-time hashtag count of Chinese Twitter activity, we found that Issues where China uses hashtags tend to be controversial issues.
+Looking at the combined all-time hashtag count of Chinese Twitter activity, we found that issues where China uses hashtags tend to be controversial issues.
 As stated earlier, the use of hashtags possibly indicates a desire by China to influence the conversation.
-A look at the top hashtags used by China (visualized in the chart below) show that COVID-19 leads the pack followed by other controversial issues such as Hong Kong and Xinjiang with other issues being relatively insignificant.
+A

-Finding 2: China's narrative on Twitter remains tightly controlled and curated.
+Finding 2: China's narrative on Twitter remains tightly controlled and curated

 Looking at the type of tweets, it appears that most official Chinese embassy accounts have a weak preference for retweeting (52%) rather than tweeting (41%).
 Direct engagement in dialogue appears to be rare (7%).
 As for the sources of retweeting, it appears that these official PRC embassy accounts having a primary preference for retweeting from state-based news media agencies.
-A look at the top 15 retweet sources show that media outlets Xinhua News Agency, China Global Television Network (CGTN), China Daily round up the top three with People's Daily and Global Times coming in at 7th and 8th place respectively.
+A look at the top 15 retweet sources shows that media outlets Xinhua News Agency, China Global Television Network (CGTN), China Daily round up the top three, with People's Daily and Global Times coming in at 7th and 8th place respectively.

 Interestingly, the preference for retweeting from official state media sources (which are vetted prior to official publication) as opposed to actual ambassadors seem to suggest the importance of retaining the 'core message' or narrative.
-As seen with Zhao Lijian's verbal confrontation with Susan Rice, ambassadors might veer too far 'offtrack' from expected standards of personnel conduct and diverge too much from the CCP party line - possibly explaining why tweets from ambassadors are lower in precedence as compared to state media sources.
-Other non- "wolf warrior" diplomats of the Chinese MFA had previously emphasized the need to steer clear of 'extreme' views if possible.
-Unsurprisingly, when asked about Zhao Lijian's verbal confrontation with Susan Rice.
+As seen with Zhao Lijian's verbal confrontation with Susan Rice, ambassadors might veer too far 'off-track' from expected standards of personnel conduct and diverge too much from the CCP party line - possibly explaining why tweets from ambassadors are lower in precedence as compared to state media sources.
+Other non-"wolf warrior" diplomats of the Chinese MFA had previously emphasised the need to steer clear of 'extreme' views if possible.

-the spokesman of the Chinese MFA indicated that the organization was not aware of the specifics of the situation.
-Performing time series analysis on the tweets to detect keywords spikes (which are associated with significant events) shows that COVID-19 related keywords only occur on 28 January, almost a full week after the lockdown was initiated in Wuhan and just 2 days before the World Health Organization declared a public health emergency on 30 January.
+Unsurprisingly, when asked about Zhao Lijian's verbal confrontation with Susan Rice, the spokesman of the Chinese MFA indicated that the organisation was not aware of the specifics of the situation.

+Performing time series analysis on the tweets to detect keywords spikes (which are associated with significant events) shows that COVID-19 related keywords only occur on 28 January, almost a full week after the lockdown was initiated in Wuhan and just two days before the World Health Organization declared a public health emergency.
 This strongly indicates that China views its use of Twitter as an extension of its desires to shape the global debate on China and COVID-19.
 This remained pertinent in the months following the onset of the pandemic, considering that the Chinese Ministry of State Security has warned Chinese leaders that China faces the highest levels of global anti-China sentiment since the 1989 Tiananmen Square incident.
-Similarly, performing sentiment analysis (using the SentiStrength opinion mining algorithm) on tweets since 30 Dec (when China went public with COVID-19) shows the language of China's Twitter diplomacy to be carefully curated to avoid any perception of over exaggeration.
-For example, positive sentiment tended to be moderately-positive (91.85%) with the main words associated with the positive sentiment being: great, congratulations, good, hope, respect, progress etc. https://time.com/5626551/susan-rice-twitter-chinese-diplomat/ https://www.reuters.com/article/us-health-coronavirus-china-sentiment-ex-idUSKBN22G19C https://onlinelibrary.wiley.com/doi/abs/10.1002/asi.21662 66 The use of Twitter diplomacy is effectively a 'crisis messaging tool' for Beijing.
+Similarly, performing sentiment analysis (using the SentiStrength opinion mining algorithm) on tweets since 30 December 2019 (when China went public with COVID-19) shows the language of China's Twitter diplomacy to be carefully curated to avoid any perception of over exaggeration.
+For example, positive sentiment tended to be moderately-positive (91.85%) with the main words associated with the positive sentiment being: great, congratulations, good, hope, respect, progress etc.

-What does this mean for Chinese Twitter Diplomacy in the future?
+What does this mean for Chinese Twitter diplomacy in the future?